alexcomu/big-data-basics/README.md

 Example of concept:

 Movie data set from https://movielans.org
 From a raw dataset, **how many movies did each user seen?**

-If we have a list like this:
+If we have a dataset like this:

 | USERID | MOVIEID | Rating | Timestamp |
 | -----  | ------- | ------ | --------- |